No really, see, it says above that this blog post is a 21-minute read!!!

 However, you need to do some A/B testing on this.
 Create a few different types of designs and test them out to see which Pins get more traction.

 Design matters guys!
 Don’t be lazy on this front.
-Pinterest is a visual search engine, so obviously, if your visuals are lacking, Pinterest won’t be much of a help.
+Pinterest is a visual search engine, so obviously, if your visuals are lacking, Pinterest won’t be much help.

 So, take some time to create something that stands out in the crowd.